-Type of Action: Co-Lead Agencies: Administrative U.S. Department of the Interior, United States Fish and Wildlife Service and C National Park Service Responsible Officials: Ralph Morgenweck, Director, Region 6, U.S. Fish and Wildlife Service Michael D. Snyder, Acting Director, Intermountain Region, National Park Service
+Type of Action: Administrative

+Co-Lead Agencies: U.S. Department of the Interior, United States Fish and Wildlife Service and

+National Park Service

+Responsible Officials: Mitch King, Director, Region 6, U.S. Fish and Wildlife Service

+Michael D. Snyder, Director, Intermountain Region, National Park Service

-Abstract: This Draft Bison and Elk Management Plan and Environmental Impact Statement identifies the purpose and need for a management plan, outlines the legal foundation of elk and bison management on the National Elk Refuge and in Grand Teton National Park / John D. Rockefeller, Jr., Memorial Parkway, and describes and evaluates six alternative plans for managing elk and bison in these areas.
+Abstract: This Final Bison and Elk Management Plan and Environmental Impact Statement identifies the purpose and need for a management plan, outlines the legal foundation of elk and bison management on the National Elk Refuge and in Grand Teton National Park / John D. Rockefeller, Jr., Memorial Parkway, and describes and evaluates six alternative plans for managing elk and bison in these areas.
 The heart of this planning process has involved the development of goals, objectives, and strategies that meet legal directives, that are consistent with wildlife management principles and scientific information, and that consider stakeholder input.
 Because there is an abundance of summer and fall habitat of suitable condition for elk and bison in Grand Teton National Park and throughout the Jackson elk herd unit, the planning process focused on winter and transitional habitat.
 Alternatives outline different ways of contributing to the resolution of the problem of an insufficient amount of winter range to support present numbers of elk in Jackson Hole and the growing number of bison.

 The No-Action Alternative (Alternative 1) would maintain the maximum of 7,500 elk on the refuge (average of about 5,600 elk), and roughly 2,500 elk would inhabit the park in the summer; bison numbers would increase well beyond 1,000 animals; and winter feeding would be conducted nearly every winter.
 Alternative 2 would result in elk numbers on the refuge fluctuating between about 1,200 and 6,000 and between 600 and 3,000 in the park; bison would number between 250 and 500; and winter feeding would be phased out within 10-15 years.
-Alternative 3 would reduce elk numbers to 1,000-2,000 on the refuge and 500-1,000 in the park; bison numbers would be maintained at 800-1,000; and winter feeding on the refuge and 500-1,000 in the park; bison numbers would be reduced to alternative 4 (the Proposed Action) would reduce elk numbers to 4,000-5,000 on the refuge and to 1,300-1,600 in the park; bison numbers would be reduced to about 500; and winter feeding would be reduced to above average winters.
+Alternative 3 would reduce elk numbers to 1,000-2,000 on the refuge and 500-1,000 in the park; bison numbers would be maintained at about 1,000; and winter feeding on the refuge would be reduced to severe winters.
+Alternative 4 (the Preferred Alternative) would reduce elk numbers to approximately 5,000 on the refuge and to 1,600 in the park; bison numbers would be adaptively reduced to approximately 500; and winter feeding would be reduced.
 Alternative 5 would be similar to Alternative 1, except that it would reduce bison numbers to 400 through a hunt.
-Alternative 6 would result in elk numbers declining to 2,400-3,200 on the refuge and 1,200-1,600 in the park; bison numbers would decline to an average of 400; and winter feeding would be phased out within five years.
+Alternative 6 would result in elk numbers declining to 2,400-3,200 on the refuge and 1,200-1,600 in the park; bison numbers would decline to about 500; and winter feeding would be phased out within five years.